Capitalizing on Clarity: Should Southern Be Capitalized?

 1. Proper Noun Example

-Capitalize ‘Southern’ and ‘South’ when it’s part of a proper noun.
-For example:
+Capitalize “Southern” when it is part of a proper noun, including:

-• Southern cuisine is known for its comfort foods like fried chicken and cornbread.
+• Southern cuisine is famous for its comfort foods.

 2. Start Of A Sentence Example